cosmos/atlas/docs/node-explorer.md

   (e.g. `http://1.255.51.125:26657;cosmoshub-3`).
 It's ideal to provide a large enough list of healthy and reachable nodes in order for Atlas to successfully explore the various networks the seed nodes represent.

+The following information is crawled and persisted for each node:

+- `location`: The geographical information about the node, such as the country, city, and region, based on its RPC address.
+- `address`: The node's RPC IP or hostname.
+This is used to crawl the node by seeing if it can be reached and if the status can be retrieved via the Tendermint RPC `status` call.
+It is also used to get geographical information via ipstack.
+- `rpc_port`: The node's RPC port, which is parsed from its RPC `address`.
+- `p2p_port`: The node's P2P port, which is assumed to be a default value of `26656`.
+- `moniker`: The node's Tendermint moniker.
+This is only retrieved upon a successful Tendermint `status` RPC call.
+- `node_id`: The node's Tendermint node ID.
+This is only retrieved upon a successful Tendermint `status` RPC call.
+- `network`: The chain-id of the network this node is running on.
+This is either explicitly provided in the seed list, retrieved via the Tendermint `status` RPC call, or retrieved by a peers Tendermint `status` RPC call.
+- `version`: The node's software version.
+This is only retrieved upon a successful Tendermint `status` RPC call.
+- `tx_index`: The node's tx indexing status.
+This is only retrieved upon a successful Tendermint `status` RPC call.